threefoldfoundation/tft/ethereum/bridges/stellar/readme.md

-# Smart chain Bridge
+# Ethereum chain bridge

 ## Token contract

-For TFT as a btoken on the Binance Smart chain, see the [tft eth readme](../../readme.md).
+For TFT as a btoken on the Ethereum chain, see the [tft eth readme](../../readme.md).

 ### Token contract security